uperl/Shell-Config-Generate/README.md

 is not provided, then this method will use Shell::Guess to guess the shell that called your perl script.

+You can also pass in the shell name as a string for `$shell`.
+This should correspond to the appropriate _name_\_shell from [Shell::Guess](https://metacpan.org/pod/Shell::Guess).
+So for csh you would pass in `"c"` and for tcsh you would pass in `"tc"`, etc.

 ## generate\_file

     $config->generate_file( $shell, $filename );